Neymar pays tribute to Kobe Bryant in goal celebration | Goal.com

 After converting the spot-kick, the attacker held up two and four fingers on his hands to signalling Bryant's jersey number, 24, and then clasped his hands together in a praying gesture before pointing to the sky.

-"I went to see the messages on social media at half-time.
-This is a time of immense sadness for the world of sport.
-Not just basketball fans," Neymar told Canal Plus when asked about Bryant after the game.
+"I went to see the messages on social media at half-time, I saw that Kobe is dead.
+It is a great sadness for the world of sport, and for all of us.
+Not just for basketball fans, but also for everything he did for the sport," Neymar told Canal Plus when asked about Bryant after the game.

-"I knew him and I did this celebration to pay tribute to him."
+"I knew him and I did this celebration to pay tribute to him.
+And I hope he will rest in peace."

 PSG won the encounter 2-0, stretching their lead at the top of the table to 10 points.